not-human213/volume/README.md

 # Volume Adjustment Project 🎵

-This repository contains my **Volume Adjustment** project, developed as part of **CS50 Week 4 Assignment**.
-This program modifies the volume of audio files in the `.wav` format by scaling their sample values.

 ## Features ✨

 - **Volume Adjustment:** Increase or decrease the volume of `.wav` audio files by a user-defined factor.